adulbrich/cs-capstone-handbook/src/content/docs/project-evaluation/outcome.md

 70     | Project partner feedback on an earlier prototype 50     | System diverges significantly from Project partner requirements; project partner does not intend to use the system; team has stopped speaking to project partner

-## New Product
+## New Product or Game

+This category involves creating a new product or game, which may or may not become a viable business.

 Points | Criteria
 -------|---------
-100    | Thousands of light users or hundreds of heavy users or positive mention in mainstream/industry press or winning a reputable startup pitch competition
+100    | Thousands of light users or hundreds of heavy users or positive mention in mainstream/industry press or winning a reputable startup/gaming pitch competition
 90     | Hundreds of users you don’t know or rigorous user study.
 80     | Dozens of users you don’t know or user study 70     | Friends have tried your software
 50     | No users, nor user testing

 ## Advanced Technology

+Undertake a project that leverages your technical skills, often combining knowledge and skills from multiple advanced technical elective courses.

 Measures: